 About the Series Editors

 Scott A. Baldwin, PhD, received his doctorate in clinical psychology from the University of Memphis in 2006.
 He completed his predoctoral clinical internship at the University of Wisconsin–Madison Department of Psychiatry.

-He's an associate professor of psychology at Brigham Young University, where he has taught since 2006.
-He's also a licensed psychologist in Utah.
+He's an associate professor of psychology at Brigham Young University and a licensed psychologist in Utah.

 Dr. Baldwin's research focuses on research design, statistical, and measurement issues in psychotherapy and health research.
-He's published more than 50 articles and has focused his recent efforts on demonstrating the use of advanced statistical methods in psychological research.
+He has published more than 50 articles and has focused his recent efforts on demonstrating the use of advanced statistical methods in psychological research.
 He teaches courses on statistics, measurement, research design, and psychotherapy.